ourPLCC/languages/ABC/README.txt

 Examples
 --------

-1) The Prog directory has examples copied from the Harvard ABCDatalog implementation.
+1) The Prog directory has examples copied from the Harvard AbcDatalog implementation.
 It includes an example 'eqv' that shows how to derive an equivalence relation as the reflexive, symmetric, and transitive closure of a given relation.